Tom Gorzelanny: Coaching career

+In 2024, he was named as pitching coach for the Amarillo Sod Poodles the Double-A affiliate of the Arizona Diamondbacks.
+He has also served as pitching coach for the A-ball Hillsboro Hops of the Northwest League.

 Pitching style

 Gorzelanny features five pitches: a four-seam fastball (89–92), a two-seam fastball (89–92), a changeup (84–86), a slider (79–82), and a curveball (78–81).
 Right-handed hitters see mostly a combination of the two-seamer and changeup, while left-handers see a mix of all of his pitches except the changeup.

 Personal life

-Gorzelanny and his wife, Lindsey, welcomed their first child, a son named Gavin, on May 21, 2010.
+Gorzelanny and his wife, Lindsey, welcomed their first child in 2010. and a second in 2013.